The Doctrine of Useful Objects

 There is only a certain amount of boilerplate reduction that can be afforded before efforts to reduce boilerplate create more subtle, but more costly and more entrenched problems.

 Seeing the same patterns of code repeatedly can trigger the Don't Repeat Yourself instinct.
 Deeper inspection of design factors as well as the Don't Repeat Yourself adage itself can show that boilerplate reduction is not the intention of the guidance provided by the adage.

 Rather than reduce mere boilerplate code, look for variations on patterns and see if you can eliminate them.
 Even if the result is that the same pattern is repeated throughout your code.
 It's the special variation that is more costly to work with.

 Any programmer at any level can reduce perceived duplication.
 It's not difficult, and it's not an unassailable goal of design - except when it does not create countervailing problems.
 And that assessment is a matter of a judgment call that has to take into effect the unique conditions of the particular system being worked.

-While having to code boilerplate code can seen tedious and annoying, that's all it is.
+While having to write boilerplate code can seem tedious and annoying, that's all it is.
 The avoidance of tedium is not a sufficient risk to the design's structural qualities to warrant its indulgence reflexively.